 Tuition is determined yearly.
-Registered, active parishioners pay a percentage of the per pupil cost.
-A \$150.00 per student registration fee is required upon registration in order to reserve a place for each student, and this fee is non-refundable after June 1.
+A \$300.00 per student registration fee is required upon registration in order to reserve a place for each student, and this fee is non-refundable.
 This indicates your commitment to enroll your child for the coming school year.
-To help defray the cost of teaching assistants, there is an additional fee of \$150.00 for each Kindergarten student and an additional fee of \$150.00 for each first grade student.
-To help offset graduation expenses there is an additional fee of \$100.00 for each eighth grade student.
-An additional \$100 instructional fee is charged for each child.
-An additional School Resource Officer fee of no more than \$200 is charged per child, variable based on other funding that may reduce the fee.
-An additional Parents' Association fee of \$50.00 is charged to each family.
 All tuition and fees must be paid in full for the school year before a student's final report card can be issued.
 All school records except for health records will not be transferred to another school unless all financial obligations are met.